fortrabbit/craft-copy/README.md

 ### Automatic migrations

 Craft Copy incorporates another package called [Craft auto migrate](https://github.com/fortrabbit/craft-auto-migrate).
 It makes sure that database migrations will always run when deploying to the fortrabbit App.
-That means that every time you'll push code via Git, a database migration will be triggered and changes from `project.yml` will be applied right away, without the need to click the apply changes button with the Control Panel.
+That means that every time you'll push code via Git, a database migration will be triggered and changes from `project.yaml` will be applied right away, without the need to click the apply changes button with the Control Panel.

 The other way around, when pulling down changes, a database migration will also run.
 This is configured via a default [after command](#beforeafter-commands) in the [config file](#config-file).

+### Project Config

+Craft Copy alters the behaviour of the `ProjectConfig` class to prevent Project Config actions in the CP.
+By default, we `apply` the potential changes during deployment after composer install.

 ### Multi staging